icntswm/minishell/README.md

 > 2 - Not use more than one global variable, think about it and be ready to explain why you do it
 >
-> 3 - Not use more than one global variable, think about it and be ready to explain why you do it
+> 3 - Have a working History
 >
-> 4 - Have a working History
+> 4 - Search and launch the right executable (based on the PATH variable or by using relative or absolute path)
 >
-> 5 - Search and launch the right executable (based on the PATH variable or by using relative or absolute path)
->
-> 6 - It must implement the builtins:
+> 5 - It must implement the builtins:
 > > * `echo` with option -n
 > > * `cd` with only a relative or absolute path
 > > * `pwd` with no options